 Other case you can run command above is when you use a git submodule and you don’t want to change a thing in the submodule as you are not maintaining it.

-The version of package-lock.json generated on your machine depend the version of npm you are using.
-First lets see which version of package-lock.json associates with which version of npm :
+Lockfiles generated by npm v7+ will contain lockfileVersion: 2 : The version of package-lock.json generated on your machine depend the version of npm you are using.
+Lets see which version of package-lock.json associates with which version of npm :

-So, right now lots of code are still on version 1 and if you are working with a team and you happen to update your node js, as soon as you run npm install you upgrade the whole package-lock.json to version 2 and then you commit it with your code (that will be totally irrelevant to your commit) and since people are still on nmp 6, they get this warning:
+Some legacy code bases are still on version 1 and if you are working with a team and you happen to update your node js, as soon as you run npm install you upgrade the whole package-lock.json to version 2 and then you commit it with your code (that will be totally irrelevant to your commit) and since people are still on nmp 6, they get this warning:

 npm WARN read-shrinkwrap This version of npm is compatible with lockfileVersion@1, but package-lock.json was generated for lockfileVersion@2.
 I’ll try to do my best with it!